LAStools/LAStools/bin/txt2las_README.md

   (13) : additional attributes described as extra bytes (10 and up)
   H : a hexadecimal string encoding the RGB color
   J : a hexadecimal string encoding the intensity
+(HSV): the color of the point in HSV model with values ranging in [0,360|100] for each channel.
+It is converted internally to RGB..
+(HSL): the color of the point in HSL model with values ranging in [0,360|100] for each channel.
+It is converted internally to RGB..
+(hsv): the color of the point in HSV model with values ranging in [0,1] for each channel.
+It is converted internally to RGB..
+(hsl): the color of the point in HSL model with values ranging in [0,1] for each channel.
+It is converted internally to RGB..

+### output separator
+The '-osep [sep]' argument specifies the output format of a text(xyz or csv) output.
+Supported [sep] values:

+  comma
+  tab
+  dot
+  colon
+  semicolon
+  hyphen
+  space

 ## License